BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 We are going to get familiar with Mass Open Cloud, ChRIS platform, ChRIS plugins and benchmarking methods in order to integrate all the components.

-Our benchmarking plug-in will be the first ChRIS plug-in that can test performance of the ChRIS platform
+Our benchmarking plug-in will be the first ChRIS plug-in that can test performance of the ChRIS platform.

 ### High-level goals include: